masrul/GenTopo/README.md

-GenTopo
----

-**GenTopo** is a lightweight python toolkit for generating gromacs topology template.
+# **GenTopo** is a lightweight python toolkit for generating gromacs topology template.

 ### Code Organization
 ---